-Originally introduced to Hawaii in 1936 and Florida 1966.
-Florida’s original eradication campaign took ten years and cost 1 million dollars.
-The snail was rediscovered in 2011 and eradication efforts are still underway in 2015.
+The giant African land snail was originally introduced to Hawaii in 1936 and Florida in 1966.
+Florida’s original eradication campaign took ten years and cost one million dollars.
+The snail was rediscovered in 2011.
+Eradication efforts are ongoing (2015).

 Giant African land snails, Lissachatina fulica, can grow up to 8 inches (20 cm) long.
 (Photo: Andrew Derksen, FDACS/DPI, Bugwood.org)

-Giant African Snails are native to East Africa and found in Asia.
-In the USA, the snails are under quarantine in Southern Florida and Hawaii.
-In June 2015, APHIS established additional regulated areas in Florida.
-They are sold and raised as pets in other countries, including Europe.
-While not yet in New York, the Giant African land snail, owing to the illegal pet trade, the species is prohibited in the state.
+Giant African land snails are native to East Africa and found in Asia.
+In the USA, in Southern Florida and Hawaii, the snails are under quarantine.
+The USDA APHIS (Animal and Plant Health Inspection Service) has established additional regulated areas in Florida (June 2015).
+The snails are sold and raised as pets in other countries, including those of Europe.
+While not yet in New York, the giant African land snail, owing to the illegal pet trade, is prohibited in the state.

 Giant African land snail egg clutch.
 (Photo: Yuri Yashin, achatina.ru, Bugwood.org)